andy23512/blog-zh-tw/source/_posts/tangent-s-latest-chord-list.md

 categories: [Article,Chord]
 ---
 {% blockquote %}
-:information_source: This chord list is based on my chording ways mentioned in {% post_link tangent-s-usages-of-chording this article %}.
+:information_source: This chord list is based on my chording ways mentioned in [this article](/@andy23512/H1OmcBzfye).
 {% endblockquote %}

 P.S.
 1: The :no_entry_sign: in the chord output is the [KSC_00] action, which is used to eliminate the auto space.